Learning in our school

 Learning in our School

 We want our children to love learning.
 We believe that by teaching our children that learning is hard and messy but if we persevere and try we will gradually learn to do something we find hard.
 We also believe it is important for our staff to be continually learning.
 As a result we make a range of training available that supports our school improvement eg Insets on Growth Mindset and Guerilla Learning, Behaviour strategies and attachment.
-Our school is part of a learning community and members of staff are working with the University of Winchester on action research that will benefit our children’s learning.

 We openly talk about “muddles” being good and teachers will model being muddled.
 When we talk to children about their work we try to unpick their misconceptions and go back and teach the next steps that the child needs to learn to make sure they can address their misunderstanding.
 We talk about the “magnificent struggle”.